Updated: June 9, 2020 by Agnes Talalaev

 It’s important to understand that as soon as your website is available to the public, it immediately becomes a target.
 Your website will be scanned on a daily basis for vulnerabilities and outdated software, configuration errors and it will most definitely be actively brute-forced.

-Even if you don’t keep any visitor data such as emails, your website is still perfect for conducting watering hole attack or to just host malware and redirect traffic to malicious sources.
+Even if you don’t keep any visitor data such as emails, your website is still perfect for conducting a watering hole attack or to just host malware and redirect traffic to malicious sources.

 WordPress security cannot be plug-and-play.
-Never trust services that promise 100% security, because security is a process and should be considered more as a continues risk management.
+Never trust services that promise 100% security, because security is a process and should be considered more like continuous risk management.

 Paying a company so that you don’t have to worry or think about security creates opposite results in the long term.